Ping Identity Docker image support policy ¶

 Active Build Product Versions

-To view products and versions actively being built, navigate to the most recent Release Notes.
+To view products and versions actively being built, see the most recent Release Notes.

 Custom Built Images

-Using other Linux distros should not cause an issue, but it cannot be guaranteed that the products will function as expected since these are not verified for compatibility.
-Ping Identity Support on custom images may be challenging and experience longer delays.
+Using other Linux distributions should not cause an issue, but it cannot be guaranteed that the products will function as expected because these are not verified for compatibility.
+Ping Identity Support on custom images might be challenging and experience longer delays.